djlucas/LFS-Pacman/README.txt

 There will be some deviations from LFS, and I'll add comments in the PKGBUILD files where necessary to make note of these.
-Of note for Arch users, I've divided the package groups into core and extra.
+Of note for Arch users, I've divided the package groups into Main and Extra.
 Since you are building from source, you should already be familiar with reciprocal dependencies.
 I've accounted for these in the PKGBUILD files using conditionals, and have some pretty stringent requriements for the PKGBUILD